SA unemployment rate decreases to 32.6% in Q2 - Stats SA

 Statistician-general Risenga Maluleke has released the Quarterly Labour Force Survey stats for the period between the 1 April to the end of June 2023.

-JOHANNESBURG - South Africa’s official unemployment rate has decreased by 0.3% compared to the previous quarter, with the latest number now at 32.6%.
+JOHANNESBURG - South Africa’s official unemployment rate has decreased by 0,3 of a percentage point compared to the previous quarter, with the latest number now at 32.6%.

-Statistician-general Risenga Maluleke has released the Quarterly Labour Force Survey stats for the period between 1 April to the end of June 2023.
+Statistician-general Risenga Maluleke has released the Quarterly Labour Force Survey statistics for the period between 1 April to the end of June 2023.

 The survey is a household-based sample survey that collects data on the labour market activities of individuals aged 15 and 64 years who live in South Africa.